Amazon city scrambles to provide oxygen to COVID-19 patients

 The new measures challenged protesters who on Thursday carried Brazilian flags through the streets.
 Lima, once seen as an ally of Bolsonaro, has faced criticism from supporters of the conservative president for imposing new restrictions aimed at stemming the virus' recent surge.

 Bolsonaro has downplayed risks of the disease, saying the economic fallout of the pandemic will kill more than the virus.
-His son Eduardo, a lawmaker who chairs the international relations committee in Brazil's lower house, was one of the many conservatives who egged on their supporters in December to challenge social distancing and disobey stay at home orders.
+His son Eduardo, a lawmaker who chairs the international relations committee in Brazil's lower house, was one of the many conservatives who in December egged on their supporters to disobey local restrictions on activity.

 Park of the Tribes, a community of more than 2,500 Indigenous people on the outskirts of Manaus, went more than two months without any resident showing COVID-19 symptoms.
 In the past week, 29 people have tested positive for the coronavirus, said Vanda Ortega, a volunteer nurse in the community.
 Two went to urgent care units, but no one yet has required hospitalization.